Olisun/GifTastic/brainstorm.md

   2. Method to create buttons from the array
   3. data attributes for the buttons
   4. create a form and push to DOM.
-     1. capture value from the form and push those values back into array
+     1. capture value from the form and push those values back into array.
+  5. Bootstrap

 ## Remaining Bugs:
   1. Can't pause gifs.
 Problem is how to target the src of the static gif s the animated gif.